 - 4 minutes per order.
 On average, it takes our customers roughly 4 minutes to manually enter an order received from their webshop into Microsoft Dynamics 365 Business Central.

 - 36 hours a week.
-Say one employee processes orders non-stop for 36 hours a week, the number of orders easily reaches 2338 orders per month.
+Say one employee processes orders non-stop for 36 hours a week.
+The number of orders quickly reaches 2338 orders per month.

 - €56,000 per year.
 How much do you pay employees who manually enter orders within your company?
 Do you include taxes, insurance, holidays, and benefits?